Directed by Charles Walters

 It's part and parcel of a manufactured fantasy that's more consistently-applied than almost anything in a genre that is about manufactured fantasy.
 Everything is done well: from Cedric Gibbons's and Edward Carfango's expansive if not-super-credible Tait campus, with its spaces blatantly subordinated to the needs of the choreography (sometimes even when they must've changed their mind about having a dance number, as in "The French Lesson" at Connie's library, which boasts a huge amount of unclaimed floorspace, eschewed in favor of focusing on the song's difficult and funny French wordplay), to the pleasantly poppy Technicolor, to the fact that the period and setting permit MGM's costume designers to impose bold costumes on men and women alike.
 Movies of the era frequently had a men's and women's designer, and Good News is no exception, but if there's one place where Good News does in fact uniquely excel, it's that the men's designer, Fred Valles, outshines Helen Rose in creating a bunch of cartoonishly Archie-esque outfits for his 1920s college boys.
 Rose is still in fine form in terms of pretty dresses, pretty suits, and pretty pyjamas, though she's demonstrably less aggressive and ambitious about her work, tacking decisively toward more current fashions, and I feel like there should be somewhat more hats on her 1920s college girls than "one."
-You can trivially find a musical that beats it in any given category—St. Louis has lusher Technicolor, almost any Champions or Kelly or Astaire movie has better dancing, The Belle of New York and Lovely To Look At have more elaborate costumes, Royal Wedding is funnier, and numerous musicals have more fanciful and imaginative sets—but so few combine their elements so well.
+You can easily find another musical that beats it in terms of any one category—St. Louis has lusher Technicolor, almost any Champions or Kelly or Astaire movie has better dancing, The Belle of New York and Lovely To Look At have more elaborate costumes, and numerous musicals have more fanciful and imaginative sets—but so few combine their elements so well.
+But I am coming around to the idea it might be the funniest, and more than that, the one that grounds its laughs the best in its characters and story.